-After a full series of IPL treatments the blood vessels are gone and inflammation is improved.
+After a full series of IPL treatments, the blood vessels are gone and inflammation is improved.

-Severe rosacea, as seen here, causes the appearance of tiny vessels (telangiectasis) as well as a red flush to the cheeks, nose and eyelid margins.
+Severe rosacea, as seen here, causes the appearance of tiny vessels (telangiectasis) as well as a red flush to the cheeks, nose, and eyelid margins.

 Post-treatment, there is a dramatic improvement in skin tone, reduced redness, and many of the tiny vessels are gone.

 IPL treatment is for patients with moderate to severe dry eyes, especially those with blepharitis, ocular rosacea, or meibomian gland dysfunction (MGD).
-The treatment helps to improve the health of the meibomian glands, which produce the oil layer that helps prevent evaporation of the tear film.
-When this layer is unhealthy, the tears evaporate too fast and the tear film may become smeary and inflamed, leading to blurry or fluctuating vision, a burning feeling, discomfort and redness of the eyes in many patients.
+The treatment helps to improve the health of the meibomian glands, which produce the oil layer that helps prevent the evaporation of the tear film.
+When this layer is unhealthy, the tears evaporate too fast and the tear film may become smeary and inflamed, leading to blurry or fluctuating vision, a burning feeling, discomfort, and redness of the eyes in many patients.

 Preparation before the Procedure